-- legible and easy to identify.
+All documents must be legible and easy to identify.
 Make sure that the documents are as clear and easy to read as possible.
 Remember to give your name and the type of document (eg 'Research proposal') in each document.

 Should I post my paper documents to you when I apply?

 There is no need to send in hard copies of your application materials when you apply.
 Any paper documents should be scanned and uploaded to your application.
 If you have done so, there is no need to send hard copies at the application stage.